Softnet-Free/softnet-java/docs/tcp-udp/making-tcp-connection-requests.md

 ## 15.2.
 Making TCP connection requests

 This section describes the technique of making TCP connection requests.
 The client sends a request to the virtual port on which the remote service is listening.
 Before making a request, it is desirable to check whether the remote service is online – for this, the <span class="datatype">RemoteService</span> has a method <span class="method">isOnline</span>.
-This is not required if your application sends a request at receiving the service online event for the target service (see section "[13.1.
-Interface ClientEventListener]({{ site.baseurl }}{% link docs/client-platform-events/interface-client-event-listener.md %})").
+This is not required if your application sends a request at receiving the service online event for the target service (see the section "[Interface ClientEventListener]({{ site.baseurl }}{% link docs/client-platform-events/interface-client-event-listener.md %})").

 Let's see the method for making connection requests:
 ```java